design-automation/design-automation-website/projects/comp_think_vr.md

 ## Research Overview

-The research aims to develop tools and methods that leverage virtual reality (VR) to improve spatial understanding.
+The research aims to develop tools and methods that leverage Virtual Reality (VR) to improve spatial understanding.
 The tools and methods will allow designers to iteratively generate and evaluate 3D models using immersive VR with Head Mounted Displays (HMDs).